 Individuals / Couples / Family / Teens / Divorce Mediation

-For those desire one on one or small group sessions: through I don't offer traditional therapy.
+For those who desire one-on-one or small group sessions: I don't offer traditional therapy.
 Oftentimes, traditional therapy seeks some traumatic event in the early life of a person, and seeks to see how this traumatic event replays throughout our lives.
 This view holds that we are who we are because of early childhood events.
 Personally, I doubt that this view can fully explain who we are.
-I believe our personalities derive mostly from our genetic inheritance, then from our upbringing early on, but that we continue to develop through later childhood, teenage years, and as adults.
-The work of spiritual psychology counseling, therefore, is not so much to find out why, in our past, we do what we do, but rather how our inner lives are organized that drive our thoughts, feelings, emotions, and therefore speech and behavior, in one direction or another.
+I believe our personalities derive mostly from our genetic inheritance, then from our upbringing early on, but that we continue to develop through later childhood, teenage years and as adults.
+The work of spiritual psychology counseling, therefore, is not so much about finding out why, in our past, we did what we did but rather how our inner lives, thoughts, feelings, emotions, and therefore speech and behavior that drive in one direction or another, are organized.

 Most people need wisdom counseling for several reasons.
 First, they don't have a clear vision of what they want for themselves, their relationships and their lives.
 Secondly, even if people do have a vision, they often lack the will and the skill to see it through.
-Vision, will and skill are all teachable, but my experience has been that even good, smart successful people sometimes have not learned the particular skills for managing important aspects of their lives, especially their spiritual and interpersonal lives.
+Vision, will and skill are all teachable, but my experience has been that even good, smart and successful people sometimes have not learned the particular skills for managing important aspects of their lives, especially their spiritual and interpersonal lives.